AndyHaas/Salesforce_Project_Management/docs/wiki/MessageNotificationScheduler.md

-# MessageNotificationScheduler

-## Overview

-**Location**: `force-app/portal/main/default/classes/Portal/MessageNotificationScheduler.cls`

 The `MessageNotificationScheduler` is a scheduled Apex class that automatically sends email notifications for unread messages in the Portal Messaging system.
 It checks for messages that have been unread for more than 5 minutes and sends notifications to the appropriate recipients.

+**Location**: `force-app/portal/main/default/classes/Portal/MessageNotificationScheduler.cls`

 ## Purpose